 Now that your kids are home for the next two and a half months, you’re likely at a loss on how to keep them occupied until the school bell rings again.
 Lucky for you, we have compiled a list of our favorite games that can be played in your own backyard!

 Ditch the old, worn-out board game and take advantage of the nice weather with an alternative that is guaranteed to keep your children entertained.
 Simply grab some sidewalk chalk, and with the help of your children, map out the game board.
 To make things more interesting, put red Xs in some squares as “lose-a-turn” spots, and use a large dice piece to roll.
 The first one to the end is the winner, and deserves a tasty treat!

 There is nothing children love more than the race to complete a list and a little friendly competition.
 Print out a checklist of natural elements that can be found in your area (or small pictures if your little ones can’t read.)
 Tape the list to the exterior of a paper bag, and give one bag to each child.
 Instruct them to only put small pieces of the items listed into their bag, and to stay in the yard.
 Finally, set a time limit for thirty minutes (or however long you want to keep them busy) and let them loose.
 Whoever comes back with the most items by the time the timer goes off is the winner!

 Take the traditional game of twister up a notch by making a giant twister board on your yard.
-Simply buy 4 cans of spray paint in the traditional colors of green, yellow, blue and red and go to town, using a picture of a twister map as your guide.
+Simply buy 4 cans of mist paint in the traditional colors of green, yellow, blue and red and go to town, using a picture of a twister map as your guide.
 Finally, use the spinner from your own twister game for the outdoor version.